garbados/couchdb/share/doc/src/api/database.rst

 ================

-The Database methods provide an interface to an entire database withing CouchDB.
+The Database methods provide an interface to an entire database withing Cloudant.
 These are database, rather than document, level requests.

 A list of the available methods and URL paths are provided below: